rbisdorff/Digraph3/docSphinx/tutorial.rst

     Isomorphic permutation graphs

-And, we recover indeed two *isomorphic copies* of the original random graph (see Fig. 54).
+And, we recover indeed two *isomorphic copies* of the original random graph (see :numref:`randomGraph4335`).

 Back to :ref:`Tutorial-label`